-The next time you need a sweet showstopper of your own, I can’t recommend this Greek Yogurt Cheesecake recipe enough.
+The next time you need a sweet showstopper of your own, I can’t recommend this Greek Yogurt Cheesecake (and my Mini Pumpkin Cheesecakes) recipe enough.
 Ignore everything you’ve heard about cheesecakes being fussy to make, prone to cracking, or heavier than a pile of bricks.
 This Greek Yogurt Cheesecake tastes wonderfully light and creamy.
 The recipe is attainable for a novice baker, and I’ve included every helpful step you need to ensure the cheesecake emerges from your oven crack-free.

 And even if the cheesecake does crack?
 The fresh strawberry topping has you (literally) covered.

 How to Create Healthier Cheesecake

 Creating a lighter, healthier cheesecake recipe that still tastes satisfying and indulgent has been on my recipe development bucket list for a while.
 As much as I enjoy the idea of a sky-high New York–style cheesecake, they are often overly dense.
 I also usually start to feel a little comatose after more than a few forkfuls, a sensation I attribute to the five bricks of cream cheese, carton of sour cream, and half dozen eggs + egg yolks called for in many recipes.